What are the Differences between Geisha, Maiko and Oiran?

 Maiko, a professional entertainer in the making

 Maiko (舞妓, “dancing girl”), generally known as geisha in training, is a young girl who is learning the etiquette, customs, and traditional arts to become a full-fledged geisha.
-As already mentioned, they’re usually teenagers (they must have completed at least their compulsory education until junior high) or young adults and can be spotted for their more elaborate and colorful attire and hairstyle.
-As such, they’re typically more playful and lighthearted compared to geishas, and their performances are more lively and energetic.
-They’re also more approachable and are more commonly seen in the city.
+As already mentioned, they’re usually teenagers (they must have completed at least their compulsory education until junior high) or young adults.

 The reason why, is that while they’re still in their formative period, they must compensate for their lack of mastery with natural charm as well as brightly colored and more elaborate kimono patterns, hairstyles, and hair ornaments.
-For instance, their kimono sleeves are considerably longer, their obi (sash) is tied differently and their sandal soles are much thicker as if they’re wearing platform shoes.
+If we go further into detail, you will notice things like their obi (sash) which is tied differently, or their much thicker sandal soles, like if they’re wearing platform shoes.

 In terms of their duties, maikos typically work with a geisha mentor, who will guide them through their training and help them to develop their skills.
 They also attend parties and other events, where they entertain guests alongside their mentor.